fuster-10/mslearn-fabric-paris-demo/Instructions/Labs/01-IBM-RTIAD-Data-Engineering.md

 ### Task 7: Create a report

-The tables in your lakehouse are automatically added to a default dataset that defines a data model for reporting with Power BI.
+In this task, you will create a Power BI report by leveraging the default dataset automatically generated from your lakehouse tables.
+This process enables you to visualize and analyze your data effectively using Power BI's reporting capabilities.

 1. From the left-navigation pane of the SQL Endpoint page, select the **Model layouts** tab.
 The data model schema for the dataset is shown.